 John Worsfold, RNIB implementation manager, said: “With the government drive for smart meters to be in 53 million homes by 2020, it is essential that blind and partially sighted customers can also benefit from being able to monitor energy usage and potentially save energy and money.

 “We’re pleased to be involved with this project and look forward to seeing the AIHD in consumers’ homes very soon.”

-Accessible In-Home Display (AIHD) units will be ready for testing with energy suppliers later this year and available for customers from the first half of 2019.
+Accessible In-Home Display (AIHD) for blind and visually impaired people units will be ready for testing with energy suppliers later this year and available for customers from the first half of 2019.

 If you or a family member have sight loss or other accessibility needs, contact your supplier who will discuss the options available, and will be able to provide further information on smart metering, including the AIHD.
 Alternatively, speak to your supplier about accessibility options when they contact you about installing a smart meter.